Tuesday I'll Be Gone

 "Tuesday I'll Be Gone" is a song by American singer John Anderson for his twenty-second studio album, Years (2020).
 It features guest vocals from American singer Blake Shelton.
 Anderson co-wrote the song with Dan Auerbach and David Ferguson, the sole producer.
-It was released as the album's second single on February 7, 2020, though Auerbach's Easy Eye Sound record label.
+It was released as the album's second single on February 7, 2020, through Auerbach's Easy Eye Sound record label.

 Composition and lyrics

 Stephen L. Betts from Rolling Stone described "Tuesday I'll Be Gone" as a "plaintive yet forward-looking" country song with lyrics that discuss the uncertainty of life.
 Taste of Country's Sterling Whitaker called it a musical departure from Anderson's "traditional country" roots, noting that it sounds more like an "early country rock" song suited for the American band Eagles.